open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

     }
 ```

-- ``RecipientPublicKey`` - recipient’s RSA public key, used by the recipient to select the correct private key to decrypt KEK.
+- ``RecipientPublicKey`` - Recipient’s RSA public key, used by the Recipient to select the correct private key to decrypt KEK.
-- ``EncryptedKEK`` -  key encryption key encrypted with the receipient's public key.
+- ``EncryptedKEK`` -  key encryption key encrypted with the Recipient's public key.

 Server capsule.
 The receipient is identified by ECC or RSA public key ``RecipientPublicKey``.